mattsherman/mg5dev/README.md

 # mg5-dev-web

-This is the repository for https://mg5.dev, Matt Sherman's personal development web site.
+This is the repository for https://mg5.dev, Matt Sherman's development web site.

 ## Development